 If the chicken breasts are very large, you may be able to get by with two.
 Just slice them horizontally to make four cutlets.
 You might normally eat a bit more, but according to the National Heart Association, a serving of chicken is about 3 ounces, or the size of a computer mouse.

-- grill seasoning, such as a mesquite flavored seasoning or spicy chicken seasoning (see below for a homemade blend)
+- 1 container grill seasoning (such as a mesquite flavored seasoning or spicy chicken seasoning; see below for a homemade blend)

 - 1 cup ketchup

 - 3 tablespoons maple syrup (or packed brown sugar)